ctrlaltcoop/certbot-dns-hetzner/README.md

 | `--dns-hetzner-credentials`                                | Hetzner DNS API credentials INI file.
 (Required) |
 | `--dns-hetzner-propagation-seconds`                        | Seconds to wait for the TXT record to propagate  |

-Depending on the given credential either the old DNS API or the new cloud API will be used.
+Starting version 3.x depending on the given credential either the old DNS API or the new cloud API will be used.
 Note: Make sure to use the correct credentials for the different domains.
 Only one API is working for one domain.

+Pre 3.x only the Hetzner DNS API is supported.

 ## Credentials